Tsiri/RHEIA/docs/sphinx/index.rst

 Additional examples are illustrated in :ref:`lab:examples`.
 The models are characterized by a design space, which defines the design variables, and a stochastic space when parameter uncertainty is considered.
 Those spaces are defined in two files, which are elaborated in :ref:`lab:stochasticdesignspace`.
-The guides to perform the deterministic optimization, robust optimization and uncertainty quantification are present in :ref:`lab:optimization` and
+The guides to perform the deterministic design optimization, robust design optimization and uncertainty quantification are present in :ref:`lab:optimization` and
 :ref:`lab:uncertaintyquantification`, respectively.
 A first post-processing of the results can be performed following the steps detailed in :ref:`lab:postprocessing`, such as plotting the fitness values after an optimization or reading the significant Sobol' indices after uncertainty quantification.
 The applied methods and energy system models are described in :ref:`lab:methods` and :ref:`lab:energysystemmodels`, respectively.